peterhontaru/Job-Offer-Prediction-MBA-Students/Placement-Prediction.md

 # Summary EDA:

-* grades became more concentrated around the median from secondary to MBA
+* grades became more concentrated around the median from secondary to MBA,likely because it is hard for students to differentiate on grades alone, and likely that they will focus on other achievements (work experience, voluntary roles)
 * females performed significantly better than males during university and mba
 * a higher proportion of males were placed in a role than females
-* the students who received a role performed significantly better during secondary, highschool and university, not just MBA, irrespective of gender
+* the students who received a role performed significantly better during secondary, highschool and university, but not at the MBA level

 # Summary algorithm:

-* two algorithms seemed to outperform the others, depending on the purpose of the prediction
+* it is important to define what "performance" means when it comes to selecting the best performing model, as one type of prediction error is costlier than the other
+* for example, incorrectly predicting that someone would be placed(false positive) is not as bad as incorrectly predicting that someone wouldn't be succesful (false negative).
+The cost of the former is the time spent interviewing, while the cost of the latter is losing out on a job that the student would've secured
+  * **scenario a)** if we're trying to maximise accuracy and optimise hiring costs, the LDA2 model is more appropriate as it only has 4 incorrect predictions (3 false positives and 1 false negative)
-  * if we're trying to ensure the highest accuracy, the SVM model was the most accurate
+  * **scenario b)** if we're trying to minimise costly errors (false negatives), then the Ranger model is more appropriate (7 false positives and 0 false negatives)

-  * if we're trying to minimise the false positive (ensure this is correct, to minimise the number of people that are predicted to NOT get the job when they would've otherwise got the job), the Random Forrest model was the best choice
-* it was interesting to observe that the scores mattered in their cronological order with secondary first, followed by higher secondary, undergraduate and then masters.
+It was interesting to observe that the lower levels of education impacted the likelyhood of a student to be placed more than the higher levels.
+The Secondary level was first, ollowed by higher secondary, undergraduate and then masters.
 This could be due to 2 main factors:

   * the students who perform better early on are more likely to be the type of an ambitious student with a passion for learning that makes for a better hire
   * there is less of a chance to differentiate at the higher education level towards the end of the formal education since we've seen that most vary around the median (between 60% and 70%) instead of the much wider range early on

 # Next steps/recommendations:

-* predictive algorithm on salary and which factors contributed
+* predictive algorithm to see if we could anticipate placement salaries and understand which factors contributed the most
-* putting this analysis and the two suggested algorithms into a dashboard where someone can input their scores and see whether the model would predict that they would get the role or not
+* creating a dashboard where someone can input their scores and see whether the model would predict that they would get the role or not
+* it would be very useful to gather more data, especially that of other generations of graduates